Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: Prerequisite Theory: Unitary Representations and von Neumann Algebras

-\section{Prerequisite Theory: Unitary Representations and von Neumann Algebras}
+\chapter{Prerequisite Theory: Unitary Representations and von Neumann Algebras}

-\subsection{Weak-operator topology, Strong-operator topology, and Unitary Representations}
+\section{Weak-operator topology, Strong-operator topology, and Unitary Representations}

 The following proposition will help us to clearly define two important topologies.
 It is a slight modification of Theorem 5.14 in \cite{FollandReal}.
-Any relevant terminology in this subsection can be found in \cite{FollandReal} and \cite{KadRing}.
+Any relevant terminology in this section can be found in \cite{FollandReal} and \cite{KadRing}.

 \begin{prop} Given a family $\{p_\alpha:\alpha\in A\}$ of seminorms on a vector space $\mathscr{V}$, we can give $\mathscr{V}$ the topology $\mathscr{T}$ generated by the sets

 i.e.,